 The COVID-19 pandemic has changed the world tremendously.
-It has transformed our lives in more ways than one – the way we engage in social interactions, the way we work, the way we regard our future etc. None of us could have been fully prepared for the stress and anxiety these changes have brought about.
+It has transformed our lives in more ways than one – the way we engage in social interactions, the way we work, the way we regard our future etc. Even getting a meal at Mcdonalds Drive Thru is no longer possible during certain periods.
+None of us could have been fully prepared for the stress and anxiety these changes have brought about.
 Pandemic parenting is tough, and parents are expected to hold the fort whenever home-based learning is implemented.
 Supervising your child’s home-based learning while being weighed down by a full-time job might be nerve-racking.
 However, with the right coping mechanisms and an altered mindset, parents can alleviate some of the stress.
 This is important, especially when home-based learning and working from home are here to stay.
 Here are some tips:

 Ease Up On Micro-Management